jessp01/fully-static-ffmpeg-build/README.md

 - VAMF
 - Facebook Transform360

+The versions for these deps are set as ENV vars in the beginning of the Dockerfile so building and linking against different versions should be relatively painless [unless it fails, of course:)].

 ## Important note about distributing the resulting binaries
 Legally, you are NOT, and therefore, should NOT, distribute the resulting binaries.